 "...What?"
 Itachi was confused enough to express it so both verbally and physically.
 The word came from him like it was foreign to his vocabulary.

 Itachi replaced his detached mask.
-On a sigh, "stop being so presumptuous, konoichi."
+On a sigh, "stop being so presumptuous, kunoichi."

-But she was right.
-Sakura knew it.
-"Except now, here you are, back from eternity, and you've got another chance to understand everything.
+"Trouble is, here you are.
+Back from eternity and you've got another chance to understand everything.
 And it's gotten to you, again, but it's different now.
 You've no longer any need to limit your happiness to your brother.
 Those chemicals are telling you something new."

-"Come on, Itachi.
-So is it love or loneliness that makes you want to touch me?"
+"Come on, Itachi," she taunted, "is it love or loneliness that makes you want to touch me?"

 There was a short, derisive sound.
-The man in front of her looked to the scroll at their feet and closed his eyes.
+The man in front of her looked to the scroll at their feet and closed his eyes, vulnerable.
 "You should stop talking."

 Greater things than what, exactly?